MuViSU/SASA2025_MDAG/README.md

 -    <a href="https://github.com/MuViSU/SASA2025_MDAG/tree/main/Part1and2" target="_blank">Part 1 and 2</a> - Sean van der Merwe
 -    <a href="https://github.com/MuViSU/SASA2025_MDAG/tree/main/Part3" target="_blank">Part 3</a> - Raeesa Ganey
 -    <a href="https://github.com/MuViSU/SASA2025_MDAG/tree/main/Part4" target="_blank">Part 4</a> - Johané Nienkemper-Swanepoel

-## Target audience

-- R users who would like to enhance their documents and presentations with interactive code and dynamic content.
-- People who are interested in creating personal websites for academic purposes.

-## Prerequisites

-- Ensure that you have a recently updated version of R Studio on your laptop.
-- Create a personal GitHub account before the workshop.
-Refer to <a href="https://github.com/MuViSU/SASA2025_MDAG/blob/main/Part4/Part4a_preparation.html" target="_blank">Part 4a</a>.